 You might want to choose a Roth IRA for the following reasons.

 Investments Grow Tax-Free

-The greatest advantage over 401(k)s is that since you contribute to your Roth IRA with taxed money, the growth isn’t subject to taxation, and you won’t have to pay taxes when making withdrawals at retirement.
+Since you contribute to your Roth IRA with taxed money, the growth isn’t subject to taxation, and you won’t have to pay taxes when making withdrawals at retirement.

 More Freedom With Investment Options